vachan-maker/vachan-maker.github.io/content/posts/website-redesign/index.md

 title = "Redesign"
 date = 2024-02-23
 draft = false
+description = "My website now has a new fresh look"
 +++
 I am currenly enjoying a short break from college and I used the time for revamping my website.
 I did change the appearence of this site a few weeks ago but that was nothing major.
 I wanted my website to have a little bit more of a personal touch.